 - Scholarship package to include tuition and fees (up to 15 credit hours per semester).

 - Book allowance (up to $600 per semester).

 Questions?
 Contact the Executive Director of The Honors College or the Honors Director on your campus.
 For additional information and contacts, visit LoneStar.edu/The Honors College at LSC.

 Phi Theta Kappa

 Lone Star College students have the opportunity to study abroad.
-Faculty-led courses are offered each academic year, and the overseas component is often short-term.
-In a Study Abroad course, students register for both the course and trip and must meet college as well as international travel requirements (such as a valid passport) for participation.
+Faculty-led courses are offered each year.
+In a Study Abroad course, students register for both the course and trip and must meet college requirements and federal guidelines (such as current U.S. Passport) for participation.
 Study abroad courses provide students with an opportunity to expand their global understanding within the context of completing requirements for standard college courses.
 Study abroad courses can also fulfill some of the requirements for the International Studies Area of Concentration.
 Students may register for a Study Abroad course hosted by any campus in the system.
-For more information and a full listing of study abroad courses, visit LoneStar.edu/Study-Abroad.
+For a full listing of study abroad courses, refer to LoneStar.edu/Study-Abroad.